mkantrr/ODHS/README.md

   - Ensure that you're keeping your .sql file up to date in order to reduce errors in your Siteground code.
 Keep in mind that Siteground is case-sensitive, and your database names in the Siteground files must be identical to the database names in the database.
 6. Navigate to the 'dbInfo.php' page in your Siteground files.
 Inside the connect() function, you will see a series of PHP variables. ($host, $database, $user, $pass) Change the server name in the 'if' statement to the name of your server, and change the $database, $user, and $pass variables to the database name, user name, and password that you created in step 3.  --> -->

-## Siteground commands in terminal:
+## SiteGround Dashboard:
-  * Follow these steps to transfter your localhost version of the ODHS code to Siteground.
+Follow these steps to transfter your localhost version of the ODHS code to Siteground.
 1. Create an SSH key. [https://www.siteground.com/kb/access-site-ssh-connection/](https://www.siteground.com/kb/access-site-ssh-connection/)
 2. If you don't already have one, create a branch on github called 'siteground'
 3. Ensure the changes made to your branch have been merged with main.